inductiveautomation/ignition-module-tools/README.md

 # Ignition Module Tools

 This repository holds a number of tools that are used to create and/or support the creation of modules intended for Inductive Automation's Ignition platform.

 ## Contents

-### Ignition Module Generator

 Contains three subprojects.
 See the linked readmes for details

 1. A plugin for the [Gradle](https://www.gradle.org) build system which provides the ability to assemble valid Ignition modules.